-Facilities include restaurants, bars, shops, a shoeshine, ATMs, a massage bar and free wifi access in all public places.
+Facilities include a wide range of restaurants, bars, shops, a shoeshine, ATMs, a massage bar and free wifi access in all public places.
 Disabled facilities are also available.
 Travellers requiring assistance should contact their airline prior to departure.

 The majority of flights to Sacramento International Airport are offered by Southwest Airlines.
 Other airlines with flights to Sacramento include Delta, United, US Airways, Alaska Airlines, JetBlue, Aeromexico, Hawaiian Airlines and American Airlines.